-Farouk is currently employed by British Airways for many years until my retirement in 2016.
+I was employed by British Airways for many years until my retirement in 2016.
 Prior to that I was self-employed within the construction industry.
-He has over 20 years of experience working within the voluntary and community sector and, in addition to his role as Chair at Hamara, has been a committee member of several community organisations.
+For over 20 years I have worked within the voluntary and community sector and, in addition to my role as Chair at Hamara, I have been a committee member of several community organisations.
 I am one of the founding members of Hamara.
-I am a keen advocate of community involvement and has been instrumental in developing close working relationships with a wide range of partner agencies such as the police, the Local authority and other community groups.
+I am a keen advocate of community involvement and was instrumental in developing close working relationships with a wide range of partner agencies such as the police, the Local authority and other community groups.
 I have been a Trustee at Hamara since its inception as the South Leeds Elderly Group

-Waseem qualified as a Certified Chartered Accountant with Ernst & Young (EY) in Leeds in 2010 and has a degree in Accounting and Finance from the University of Leeds (2007).
-He has worked within the Financial Services sector for over 5 years working on large retail and investment banks.
-Waseem has a wide experience of audit within different sectors and regulators.
-He is an excellent all-rounder, able to think strategically on behalf of clients bringing together efficiencies and cost savings.
-As well as accounting and audit, Waseem has an avid interest in working with the local community and a keen traveller and sportsman, playing both squash and football to a high standard’
+I qualified as a Certified Chartered Accountant with Ernst & Young (EY) in Leeds in 2010 and have a degree in Accounting and Finance from the University of Leeds (2007).
+Working within the Financial Services sector for over 8 years, I gained a wide experience of audit within different sectors and regulators.

-Mohammed Iqbal has lived in Leeds for 44 years and he represents City & Hunslet Ward.
-His main priorities are; community safety, tackling unemployment and under achievement in education.
-He has been a Councillor for 16 years and has served on various panels and scrutiny boards over the years including the West Yorkshire Fire and Rescue Service, the Police Authority and he was Lord Mayor of Leeds in 2006/2007.
-Currently he is Trustee of Path Yorkshire (an organisation that helps disadvantaged people into employment); President of Hunslet Festival; Patron of South Leeds Community Alliance and is a Leeds City Council representative of Association of Blind Asians (ABA).
-A member of “police and Crime Panel” for West Yorkshire.
+I have lived in Leeds for 42 years and represent City & Hunslet Ward.
+My main priorities are community safety and tackling unemployment and under achievement in education.
+I have been a Councillor for 14 years and served on various panels and scrutiny boards including the West Yorkshire Fire and Rescue Service, the Police Authority, Police and Crime Panel and as Lord Mayor of Leeds in 2006/2007.
+I am currently a Trustee of Path Yorkshire (an organisation that helps disadvantaged people into employment), President of Hunslet Festival; Patron of South Leeds Community Alliance and a Leeds City Council representative of Association of Blind Asians (ABA).
+I have been a Trustee at Hamara since 2009.